-Information Technology (IT) is a Division of the UNC System with a straightforward mission: IT will seek and employ every possible improvement in efficiency and effectiveness of information technology for our constituent campuses.
-The improvements in efficiencies and effectiveness will be pursued by:
+The Division of Information Technology (IT) pursues a straightforward mission: to seek and employ every possible improvement in efficiency and effectiveness of information technology for the UNC System’s constituent institutions.
+IT works toward these improvements in efficiencies and effectiveness by:

-- Creating system-wide vendor contracts for IT software, hardware, and services to employ the critical mass of the UNC System's purchasing power to obtain the best possible prices, terms, and conditions.
+- Creating System-wide vendor contracts for IT software, hardware, and services.
+These contracts utilize the critical mass of the UNC System’s purchasing power to obtain the best possible prices, terms, and conditions.

-- Encouraging cooperative and collaborative initiatives among its constituent institutions to develop less expensive and/or higher quality IT services than individual institutions could obtain.
+- Encouraging cooperative and collaborative initiatives among UNC System constituent institutions to develop less expensive and/or higher quality IT services than individual institutions could obtain.
 These collaborative efforts will include the availability of central technical support staff and hosting of IT services.

-- Extending this cooperative and collaborative environment to all of North Carolina’s educational entities (Community Colleges and the Department of Public Instruction) to offer the citizens of NC the best K-20 education, at the lowest possible cost, with the highest achievable ease of transition between institutions.
+- Extending this cooperative and collaborative environment to all of North Carolina’s educational entities (North Carolina Community Colleges and the Department of Public Instruction).
+This collaborative approach offers the citizens of NC the best K-20 education, at the lowest possible cost, with the highest achievable ease of transition between institutions.

-The IT Division at the UNC System Office is guided by the following principles when working with both our internal and external clients and consitutent institutions:
+The following principles guide IT’s work with both our internal and external clients and constituent institutions: